EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

   will add a new application to the database, with the following properties:

-  - belonging to two categories, of which the one with id equal to 1 will be the primary
+  - belonging to two categories, of which the one with ID equal to 1 will be the primary
   - related to one discipline
-  - with an application status with id 6
+  - with an application status with ID 6
-  - listed as supported by the VO with id 951
+  - listed as supported by the VO with ID 951
-  - having two people in its scientific contact list, those with ids 189 and 190
+  - having two people in its scientific contact list, those with IDs 189 and 190
   - having one publication with two authors, one internal (i.e. registered with the AppDB) and one external (not registered, name-only entry)
   - listed as supported by two middlewares, and